sourcegraph/sourcegraph-code-ownership/README.md

    - On Sourcegraph.com, visit [https://sourcegraph.com/extensions/sourcegraph/code-ownership](https://sourcegraph.com/extensions/sourcegraph/code-ownership) to enable it.
    - On a self-hosted Sourcegraph instance, select **User menu > Extensions**, search for `sourcegraph/code-ownership`, and enable it.
 1. Visit any code file in a repository containing a `CODEOWNERS` or `.github/CODEOWNERS` file.
-1. Look in the file header to see the current file's code owner(s).
+1. Hover over the extension button in the extension pannel to view the current file's code owner(s).

 ### On your code host